saifamrani/JavaScript2/Week3/MAKEME.md

 - A callback that executes if the number is divisible by 3
 - A callback that executes if the number is divisible by 5

-The function should first generate an array, called `numbers`, containing values from start value to end value (inclusive).
+The function should first generate an array containing values from start value to end value (inclusive).

-Then the function should take the `numbers` array and iterate over it.
+Then the function should take the newly created array and iterate over it, and calling the first callback if the array value is divisible by 3.

-If the array value is divisible by 3, call `threeCallback`.
-The return value of the callback should be "Number {NUM} is divisible by 3!".

-If the array value is divisible by 5, call `fiveCallback`.
-The return value of the callback should be "Number {NUM} is divisible by 5!".
+The function should call the second callback if the array value is divisible by 5.

 Both functions should be called if the array value is divisible by both 3 and 5.

 Here is a starter template: